nalemian/online-store-consultant/docs/quality-assurance/user-acceptance-tests.md

 After registration and initiating a conversation in the Telegram bot, all messages exchanged during the session were correctly saved to the database table.

+## Test 6: Communicating with bot without choosing a product
+(based on the acceptance criteria from https://gitlab.pg.innopolis.university/r.muliukin/online-store-consultant/-/issues/24)

+**Acceptance Criteria**:
+- GIVEN our telegram bot
+- WHEN user sends a message without choosing a product
+- THEN the consultant doesn't answer and ask about product

+**Test Conduction**:
+Start a chat with the Telegram bot as a user.
+Send a message (e.g., a question or greeting) without first selecting or specifying a product from the available options.

+**Expected Result**:
+The consultant does not provide an answer to the user's message.
+Instead, the bot prompts the user to choose a product before proceeding with any further interaction.

+**Actual Result**:
+Upon receiving a message without a product selection, the consultant refrained from answering the user's query.
+The bot responded by asking the user to select a product, ensuring that the conversation could not continue until a product was chosen.